rootkovska/rootkovska.github.io/README.md

 keeping our cryptotoys so that we can digitally sign our graffiti ... and you get upset with ... well ... whatever you see on your monitor?
 Are you stupid or ... what?
 Don't get me wrong: I get upset too but ...
-I don't go around yelling against the pedoterrosatanists inside my computer.
+I don't go around yelling against the pedoterrosatanists.
 I just suffer two times: one to get upset, one to get calm again.
 I'm an idiot.
 But I know it.
 What about you?
 <br>